 By contrast, our focus when it comes to sports injuries is to get people active again as quickly as possible.
 Even if it’s only partial weight bearing or reduced impact exercise at first, we do everything we can to get you back on your feet, moving, as soon as possible.
 This not only aids healing, but also helps you better maintain your strength and mobility during recovery time, reduces the need for rehab, and encourages you to remain optimistic throughout the process of whole body healing.

 We personalize our care based on the type and severity of the injury as well as the goals and needs of each individual, selecting from a range of treatment options in order to create a program designed just for you.
-The OMG team is proud to provide several advanced treatments to our patients, including platelet-rich plasma therapy, stem cell therapy, minimally invasive surgical techniques, and Total Contact Orthotics, which help correct your feet even while you’re sitting—not just when you’re standing.
+The OMG team is proud to provide regenerative medicine and several other advanced treatments to our patients, including platelet-rich plasma therapy, Clarix Flo amniotic membrane therapy, minimally invasive surgical techniques, and Total Contact Orthotics, which help correct your feet even while you’re sitting—not just when you’re standing.

 It doesn’t matter whether you’re a weekend runner or a pro in your prime—nothing is more frustrating for athletes than injuries keeping them on the sidelines.
 Let Dr. Olacio and Omega Medical Group help you get back on your feet and provide results that keep your feet in step for better health—many times a lot sooner than you might think!
 To schedule an appointment at our office in North Miami Beach or Miami shores, please call (305) 514-0404 today.